michaelalex94536/GRCProjects/README.md

 "OOK_Tx_simulator" shows how to modulate a carrier with digital data using on-off-keying.
 No external hardware needed.

 #### OOK_Rx_simulator
-"OOK_Rx_simulator" shows how to very naively demodulate a carrier with digital data using on-off-keying.
+"OOK_Rx_simulator" shows how to naively demodulate a carrier with digital data using on-off-keying.
 No external hardware needed.

 #### OOK_decoder
 "OOK_decoder" takes an IQ data file captured in the "OOK_capture" project and shows the signals in both time- and frequency domains.
 No hardware needed as we use IQ data previously captured and stored in a file.